Meet the Liberty Therapists

 Biography:

-Sheena is dually licensed in the state of Missouri and Kansas as a Licensed Specialist Clinical Social Worker (LSCSW), Licensed Clinical Social Worker (LCSW), Licensed Clinical Addiction Counselor (LCAC), and Certified Reciprocal Advance Alcohol Drug Counselor (CRAADC).
-She is EMDR (Eye Movement Desensitization & Reprocessing Therapy) certified, an EMDRIA Approved Consultant, a Somatic Experiencing Practitioner in Training, a Certified Clinical Trauma Professional Level II, and certified to provide Substance Abuse Professional (SAP) assessments .
-Sheena is a first responder treatment provider for Missouri CIT and FRST.
-In sessions, Sheena uses modern approaches to help individuals achieve goals and make personal improvements in their life.
-Sheena's favorite self-care activities include traveling, cooking, attending live shows, and spending time with her husband and Bengal cats Niko and Remi.
+Sheena is dually licensed in Missouri and Kansas as a Licensed Specialist Clinical Social Worker (LSCSW), Licensed Clinical Social Worker (LCSW), Licensed Clinical Addiction Counselor (LCAC), and Certified Reciprocal Advanced Alcohol and Drug Counselor (CRAADC).
+She is also EMDR certified, an EMDRIA Approved Consultant, a Somatic Experiencing Practitioner, and certified to provide Substance Abuse Professional (SAP) assessments.
+Sheena is a first responder treatment provider for both Missouri First Responder Provider Network and FRST Midwest.
+In sessions, she integrates modern, evidence-based approaches to help individuals achieve their goals and make meaningful improvements in their lives.
+Sheena's favorite self-care activities include traveling, cooking, attending live shows, cheering for the Kansas City Chiefs, and spending time with her husband and Bengal cats Niko and Remi.

 Jill Robinson